 We got a solution: Appium.
-Appium is an open source Test Automation library that supports mobile web apps and native apps on many different iOS and Android devices.
+Appium is an open-source Test Automation library that supports mobile web apps and native apps on many different iOS and Android devices.
 So a good Selenium framework should integrate with Appium right from the beginning.

 I’ll write more about how to integrate with Appium in the future.
 Basically, once you already architect your Selenium framework well enough, integrating with Appium is simply a matter of creating a new iOSDriver or AndroidDriver using the Factory design pattern.
-Afterwards, your test cases will interact with the iOS/Android devices through the Appium Server like below.
+Afterward, your test cases will interact with the iOS/Android devices through the Appium Server like below.